 |The Civil War Collections - Artist's Biography

-I first became interested in traditional music in the early 1980s when a friend let me borrow some Jean Ritchie albums and mountain dulcimer recordings.
-Soon afterward, I heard the hammered dulcimer and decided to learn to play it.
-I put together a kit and started learning tunes.
-I was in school in Texas at the time and had the opportunity to learn from folks like Russell Cook and Dana Hamilton.
-Others who influenced my style were Jerry Reed Smith and Malcolm Dalglish.
+Jim first became interested in traditional music in the early 1980s when a friend let him borrow some Jean Ritchie albums and mountain dulcimer recordings.
+Soon afterward, Jim heard the hammered dulcimer and decided to learn to play it.
+While attending school in Texas he took lessons from Russell Cook and Dana Hamilton.
+Others who influenced his style were Jerry Reed Smith and Malcolm Dalglish.

-By 1982 I started building my own hammered dulcimers and selling them.
-That's how I made my living for the next eight or so years.
-In 1989 I recorded my first album, Come Before Winter.
-I followed that with The Falls of Richmond in '91, Little Rose is Gone in '92 and The Bright Sunny South in '94.
+By 1982 Jim was making his living building his own hammered dulcimers and selling them.
+In 1989 he recorded Come Before Winter followed by The Falls of Richmond in '91, Little Rose is Gone in '92 and The Bright Sunny South in '94.

 Jim was married to Sheila Adams, a nationally known traditional ballad singer, storyteller, banjo player, and author who played banjo on all his recordings.